jhusain/es6generatorproposal/README.md

 1. Comprehensions are not future proof.
 They will not be able to be used to compose either the forthcoming parallel array or the asynchronous generator objects that are slated for introduction in ES7. http://smallcultfollowing.com/babysteps/blog/2014/04/24/parallel-pipelines-for-js/
 2. The generator comprehension syntax provides functionality not otherwise available through method chaining.
-3. The Iterable contract provides no guarantee that the iterator object has been freshly created for the consumer.
-Without a guarantee of freshness, it is impossible to implement common stream operators over this contract (ex. retry).
+3. The Iterable contract does not dependably create a new iterator object for each iteration.
+Due to this inconsistency, it is impossible to implement several common stream operators over this contract (ex. retry).
-4. Generators lack a return() semantic, which forces consumers to fully complete iteration in order to free any scarce resources (ex.
-IO streams).
-This makes common stream operations like paging prohibitively expensive.
+4. There is no way to short-circuit a generator.
+This forces consumers to fully complete iteration in order to free any scarce resources (ex.
+IO streams) opened by the generator.
+As a result, paging streams of data is prohibitively expensive.

 These issues can be resolved if we make the following changes to the ES6 specification.

 Move the comprehension syntax to ES7
 ------------------------------------------------------

-The comprehension syntax's value proposition is that it *enables complex composition without the need to create deeply nested closures.* Many developers get confused when faced with a deeply nested closure.
-Comprehensions can help by allowing them to replace the following expression...
+The comprehension syntax's value proposition is that it *enables complex composition without the need to create deeply nested closures.* Many developers get confused when faced with code like this:

 ```JavaScript
 var sums = [1,2,3].concatMap(x => [4,5,6].map(y => x + y))
 ```

-…with this:
+Comprehensions can help by allowing them to replace the code above with this expression...

 ```JavaScript
 var sums = (